xlibing/snntc-2023/README.md

 Use

+     import SNN_TC_Modules as SNN

+or

      from SNN_TC_Modules import SNN_conv, SNN_dense

-or just

-     import SNN_TC_Modules as SNN

 in your python code, and use the SNN modules in the same way as CNN.
-See snntc-mnist.py for usage examples.
+See snntc-mnist.py, snntc-cifar10.py, and snntc-imagenet.py for usage examples.

 The file "SNN_TC_Modules.py" can be copied to your project folder.
-There is no need to move any of the rest files.
-Instead, just change "C_MODULE_ROOT = './'" to the correct directory where the 4 c++ ops modules *.so are in.
+There is no need to move any of the rest files, but you need to change "C_MODULE_ROOT = './'" to the correct directory where the 4 c++ ops modules *.so are in.